 To get the process started you'll need to have prepared two documents; the vehicle's California Certificate of Title (which you more then likely already have) and a Statement of Facts form (REG 256) (which you may download here).
 Complete the title by filling in the buyer information as yourself and your daughter.
 If the vehicle has a lien holder, you'll need to contact them first and obtain rewritten authorization.
 All parties listed on a car title are responsible for the bank loan.
 Typically lien holders have no problem adding a family member.
 If you don't have the vehicle's certificate of title or have lost it, you may download and complete a REG 227 (Application for Duplicate Title), and use it in lieu of the missing title.
 Both you and your daughter will need to complete and sign the REG 227 just as you would an original vehicle title.

 STEP 1.
 Complete the Front of the Certificate of TitleAssuming you have your vehicle's title in hand, begin by signing the front of the title on Line A. This releases interest/ownership of the vehicle to the parties(s) named on the back of the title, which you'll be filling in.
 Next, complete the odometer information section on the front lower portion of the title, and sign as both the seller and buyer.
 Your daughter's signature is not required here.
-Note, the odometer section does not need to be filled-in if your vehicle is 10 years or older.
+Note, the odometer section only needs to be completed if your vehicle is less than 20 years old.

 STEP 2.
 Complete the Back of the Certificate of TitleComplete the reverse side of the title with the new owners information; which will be yourself and your daughter.
 Ensure you both sign as registered owners.
 Make sure you pick the correct check box where it asks for an AND or OR for the registered owners names.
 If you check OR, either of you may sell the vehicle at any time without the other's signature/consent.
 If you choose AND, both you and your daughter must sign the title when selling the vehicle in order to release interest/ownership.